vasdee/git-tag-flow/README.md

 `release/` stubb to control the flow of build events.

 For example, given a frontend SPA application.
-Tagging the main branch with `release/1.0.0` might cause your build pipeline to create a zip file artefact's called `spa-1.0.0.zip` or perhaps build and push a docker image called `spa:1.0.0` - it is up to you on how to react to these events, however command scenarios are listed below.
+Tagging the main branch with `release/1.0.0` might cause your build pipeline to create a zip file artefact called `spa-1.0.0.zip` or perhaps build and push a docker image called `spa:1.0.0` - it is up to you on how to react to these events.
+Some command scenarios are listed below.

 For a deployment repository, things often get slightly more complicated due to